tyhopp/t-rss-reader/infra/README.md

 All resources have generous limits within the [AWS Free Tier](https://aws.amazon.com/free/).

-So, it costs nothing to run this infrastructure unless AWS changes it's free tier limits.
+In most cases it costs nothing to run this infrastructure.

+Use your own discretion when evaluating costs.
+It goes without saying, but I am not responsible for any unintended costs incurred by your use of these templates.

 ## Gotchas